Dharshini-py/igallery/README.md

 ![alt text](<Screenshot (100).png>)

 ![alt text](<Screenshot (101).png>)

 ## RESULT:
-The program for designing an interactive image gallery using HTML, CSS and JavaScript is executed successfully.
+The program for designing an interactive image gallery using HTML, CSS and JavaScript is executed successfully ..